geochasm/DRCOG_Buildings/workflow.md

 ## What to watch out for

+### When not to import a building

+1. The building already exists in OSM, well traced, with complete tags.
+   1. In this case, simply add any useful tags from the DRCOG building to the originally drawn building, and delete the building from you .osm file.
+   1. If the building exists in OSM, but the DRCOG trace is higher quality, then you can combine the buildings using the **Replace Geometry** command (CTRL+SHIFT+G).
+When asked to combine the tags, use the original mapper's tags whenever possible.
+1. The building is a 3D or multi-part building.
+   1. These are not formatted correctly in the current .osm files, and should not be imported as is.
+Correcting the multi-part buildings into compliant [OSM 3D buildings](https://wiki.openstreetmap.org/wiki/Simple_3D_buildings) is an advanced task outside the scope of this import (proceed with caution).
+1. The OSM data layer includes updated information about why the building may not exist anymore, such as a `construction=residential` area indicating that the buildings may have been demolished.

 ### Validate the import with your eyes before uploading!

  * Run the [JOSM validator](http://wiki.openstreetmap.org/wiki/JOSM/Validator).
 Check for any errors it detects.
  * Inspect everything else with a critical eye!
 Don't trust that the validator or FIXME tags will catch everything.
 There may be other bugs that only you can detect.
 Use your human smarts!

 ### Conflating with existing data